department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 #### Can I get a waiver so I don’t have to pay my life insurance premiums?

-You may be able to get a waiver of your life insurance premiums if you have a mental or physical disability that prevents you from being able to hold a job, you’re covered under Service-Disabled Veterans Life Insurance (S-DVI), and your total disability:
+You may be able to get a waiver of your life insurance premiums if you have a mental or physical disability that prevents you from being able to hold a job, you’re covered under Service-Disabled Veterans Life Insurance (S-DVI), and **all both of the following are true for your total disability**:
 -	Happens before you’re 65 years old—but after the effective date of your life insurance policy, **and**
 -	Continues for at least 6 months in a row